-One of the most common questions about horses is 'how long does a horse live'.
+One of the most common questions about horses is "how long does a horse live?"
 The answer may surprise you.
-Our knowledge or horse nutrition, horse care and veterinary medicine has increased.
+Knowledge of horse nutrition, horse care, and veterinary medicine has increased.
 Because of this, just as human life expectancy has increased, so has equine longevity.Continue to 5 of 15 below.

 05 of 15

-Appreciated by beginner riders and professional horsemen alike, the American Quarter Horse is the world's most popular breed.
-Learn about the American Quarter Horse.
+Appreciated by beginner riders and professional horsemen alike, the American quarter horse is the world's most popular breed.
+Learn more about the American quarter horse.

 06 of 15

-The Arabian Horse is the foundation of many other light horse breed.
+The Arabian horse is the foundation of many other light horse breeds.
 They also possess some unique characteristics.
-Arabian horses have one fewer vertebrae, rib and tail bone than other horses.
-Learn about the Arabian Horse and it's unique history and characteristics.
+Most Arabian horses have one fewer vertebrae, rib bone, and tail bone than other horses.

 07 of 15

 Humans are omnivores, lions are carnivores, and horses are herbivores.
-The way their teeth are formed, the position of their eyes and their digestive system are all typical characteristics of herbivores.
+The way their teeth are formed (grinding molars to break down fibrous plant material), the position of their eyes (face to the side to be on the lookout for predators), and the type of digestive system are all typical characteristics of herbivores.

 08 of 15

 Horses in the wild live in small herds, and domestic horses feel more comfortable if they have companions too.
 It can be quite stressful for a horse to live alone.
-To keep your horse happy, it will need a (preferably equine) friend.Continue to 9 of 15 below.
+Companionship for horses may be an equine stablemate or even another species such as a goat, donkey, or mule.
+Even a dog may become a suitable companion for a horse.Continue to 9 of 15 below.

 09 of 15

 Dogs may have become domesticated around 14,000 years ago.
-Cats became our companions about 8500 years ago.
-Humankind's relationship with the horse began a little more recently, about 3500 BC although some evidence has come to light that horses may have been domesticated even earlier.
+Cats became human companions about 8,500 years ago.
+Humankind's relationship with the horse began a little more recently, around 6,000 years ago, although some evidence has come to light that horses may have been domesticated even earlier.

 10 of 15

 The standard measurement for determining the height of a horse is called a hand.
-A pony is any equine under 14.2 hands.
-The only equines not measured in hands are Miniature Horses that are measured in inches or centimeters.
+One hand is equal to 4 inches.
+A pony is an equine under 14.2 hands.
+The only equines not measured in hands are miniature horses, which are measured in inches or centimeters.

 11 of 15

 Most of the white horses that you see were actually a much darker color at birth and gradually turn white.
-These 'white' horses may start out as bay, chestnut, or almost black.
-These horses aren't actually called white, but gray.
+These "white" horses may start as bay, chestnut, or almost black.
+These horses aren't called white, but gray.

 12 of 15